mcarifio/elvenv/README.md

 # elvenv

-A local configuration for elvish.
+A local configuration for elvish along the lines of bashenv or "oh my zsh".